ProxiBlue/vagrant-communicator-docker/README.md

 * You need to set your vagrant instance to have SSH using ```has_ssh```
 * you need to set the communicator using ```vm.communicator = 'docker'```
-* you need to disable port forwarding for port 22 to host using ```vm.network :forwarded_port, guest: 22, host: 2222, disabled: true```

 Example vagrant definition: